 MARCH GAINS AT APRIL'S EXPENSE?

-In an early look at March sales, drugstore operator Walgreen Co, on Monday posted a 2.3 percent same-store sales rise.
+In an early look at March sales, drugstore operator Walgreen Co,

 For investors, the one concern may be that March sales gains came at the expense of April results.
 Lazard Capital Markets analyst Todd Slater warned in a research note that share price gains may be overblown and could lead to a hangover in April.